-Non-Hodgkin's lymphoma, also called non-Hodgkin lymphoma, is cancer that originates in your lymphatic system, the disease-fighting network spread throughout your body.
+Non-Hodgkin's lymphoma is cancer that originates in your lymphatic system, the disease-fighting network spread throughout your body.
 In non-Hodgkin's lymphoma, tumors develop from lymphocytes — a type of white blood cell.

 Your body's lymphatic system is part of your immune system, which protects you against infection and disease.
 The lymphatic system includes your spleen, thymus, lymph nodes and lymph channels, as well as your tonsils and adenoids.